-- 6.8 Proposals to modify current planning permissions, in full or in part, shall comply with the requirements of these guidelines, subject to Section 34(3A) of the Planning and Development Act.
+- Proposals to modify current planning permissions, in full or in part, shall comply with the requirements of these guidelines, subject to Section 34(3A) of the Planning and Development Act.
 The requirement for the majority of apartments to exceed the minimum floor area standard by 10% (per para.
-3.8 above) applies only to new apartment schemes applying for planning permission. - 6.9 Planning authorities are also requested to practically and flexibly apply the general requirements of these guidelines in relation to refurbishment schemes, particularly in historic buildings, some urban townscapes and 'over the shop' type or other existing building conversion projects, where property owners must work with existing building fabric and dimensions.
-Ultimately, building standards provide a key reference point and planning authorities must prioritise the objective of more effective usage of existing underutilised accommodation, including empty buildings and vacant upper floors commensurate with these building standards requirements. - 6.10 Moreover, in exceptional circumstances, and for a defined period which ends on 31 December 2021, where a property is undergoing redevelopment or retrofitting for rental purposes and it is impractical for certain reasons to provide fully integrated bathroom facilities within each unit, for example due to practical implications in making changes to the fabric of the building and costs arising, it is intended to amend the Housing (Standards for Rented Houses) Regulations to enable the rental of such refurbished properties once the relevant accommodation has exclusive access to sanitary services within the wider building.
-In framing the proposed amendments, the safety and security of the tenants will be addressed.
+3.8 above) applies only to new apartment schemes applying for planning permission. - Planning authorities are also requested to practically and flexibly apply the general requirements of these guidelines in relation to refurbishment schemes, particularly in historic buildings, some urban townscapes and 'over the shop' type or other existing building conversion projects, where property owners must work with existing building fabric and dimensions.
+Ultimately, building standards provide a key reference point and planning authorities must prioritise the objective of more effective usage of existing underutilised accommodation, including empty buildings and vacant upper floors commensurate with these building standards requirements.